-- Compiled code integration.
-Compiled function definitions can be integrated to be directly callable from Mathematica.
-Alternatively, they are simply linked into an executable for stand-alone execution. - External code integration.
-Function definitions in external libraries or software modules can be integrated to be callable from Mathematica and/or from generated code.
-This option is not available in the current release of MathCode F90. - Callbacks.
+- External code integration.
+Function definitions in external libraries or software modules can be integrated to be callable from Mathematica and/or from generated code. - Callbacks.
 Some Mathematica functions cannot be translated to external code.
-Such function calls can be evaluated by callbacks to MathematicaThis option is not available in the current release of MathCode F90.
+Such function calls can be evaluated by callbacks to Mathematica.